pbellec/todo-procrastinator/README.md

 ## Contributors

-This text was put together by P. Bellec.
+This text was put together by P. Bellec, drawing inspiration from many places.
+The first inspiration in the book "_The Art of Procrastination: A Guide to Effective Dawdling, Lollygagging and Postponing_" by Professor Emeritus John Perry from Stanford University.
+[Printed copies](https://www.amazon.com/Art-Procrastination-Effective-Lollygagging-Postponing/dp/0761171673/ref=sr_1_1?s=books&ie=UTF8&qid=1344889395&sr=1-1) of this excellent book are available for sales, and a short version is available on the author's [website](http://www.structuredprocrastination.com/).
+The second inspiration is the videogame [Celeste](https://en.wikipedia.org/wiki/Celeste_(video_game)).

 ## Credits